 The CFPB has issued a number of significant rules that impact nearly every aspect of the lifecycle of consumer financial products and services, including rules regarding residential mortgage loans.
 These rules implement Dodd-Frank Act amendments to ECOA, TILA and RESPA.
+On July 18, 2024 regulators, including the CFPB, issued interagency guidance on reconsideration of value (ROVs) of residential real estate transactions.
 The CFPB continued its scrutiny of so called "pay-to-pay" and "junk fee" regimes, proposing rules related to credit card penalties.
-Further, the CFPB proposed rulemaking related to Residential Property Assessed Clean Entergy Financing, quality control standards for automated valuation models, and personal financial data rights (discussed in more detail above).
+In March 2024, the CFPB finalized a rule that addresses late fees charged by card issuers that together with their affiliates have one million or more open credit card accounts.
+Further, the CFPB proposed rulemaking related to Residential Property Assessed Clean Energy Financing, quality control standards for automated valuation models, and personal financial data rights (discussed in more detail above).
 The CFPB's focus on fees was emphasized through its ongoing enforcement activity, including a notable enforcement action taken against Bank of America that required the payment of more than \$100 million to customers, with similar size fines paid to both the CFPB and the OCC.